DariaAza/Deep-QLearning-Agent-for-Traffic-Signal-Control/README.md

 *The last section (SETTINGS) has been copied from the readme file [here](https://github.com/AndreaVidali/Deep-QLearning-Agent-for-Traffic-Signal-Control).
 The original creator outlined the settings perfectly, and could not have written it better.

-A video of me presenting the results of the project can be found [here](https://www.loom.com/share/2b6dada4d69842b1a3b3606dde4f0ce9).